quicwg/base-drafts/draft-ietf-quic-tls.md

 - Sending and receiving handshake messages
-- Processing stored transport and application state from a resumed session and determining if it is valid to accept early data
+- Processing stored transport and application state from a resumed session and determining if it is valid to generate or accept early data
 - Rekeying (both transmit and receive)
 - Handshake state updates